 HEVC, or High-Efficiency Video Coding, is a video compression standard.
 It is also known as H.265 or MPEG-H Part 2.
 It is a successor to AVC or H.264 or MPEG-4.
-HEVC maintains the same quality of video while it doubles the data compression ratio.
-It supports an 8K UHD resolution of 8192 x 4320 as well.
+HEVC maintains the same video quality while doubling the compression ratio.
+It also supports 8K UHD resolution (8192 x 4320).
 It works on Windows 11 and Windows 11/10.

 Microsoft removed inbuilt support for the HEVC codec.

 Earlier, Windows 10 always supported playback of videos that were compressed with the HEVC codec.
-If you have the latest Windows 10 version installed now, you might be facing issues playing these videos.
-There might be scenarios where the audio is playing and in the video section, but you see a black screen.
-There might be times where the application might throw an error telling you that the video codec is not supported.
+If you have the latest version of Windows 10 or Windows 11 installed now, you might be having issues playing these videos.
+There might be scenarios where the audio is playing while the video section shows a black screen.
+There might be times when the application throws an error saying the video codec is not supported.
 It is mainly faced with apps like Netflix, Movies & TV, or any other apps from the Microsoft Store.

 Play HEVC coded videos on Windows 11/10

 A Codec is a combination of Coder and Decoder or Compressor and Decompressor.
-This software can be used to compress or decompress a digital media file, such as a song or video.
-To play HEVC coded videos on Windows 11/10 now, you must install the codec manually.
-That’s because, with Windows 10 Fall Creators Update, Microsoft removed the inbuilt support for the HEVC codec.
-But thankfully, you need not have wander around the internet looking for players or third-party and less secured software to play your files.
+This software can be used to compress or decompress digital media files, such as songs or videos.
+To play HEVC-encoded videos on Windows 11/10, you must install the codec manually.
+That’s because, with Windows 10 Fall Creators Update, Microsoft removed the built-in support for the HEVC codec.
+But thankfully, you need not wander the internet looking for players or third-party, less secure software to play your files.

 TIP: 5KPlayer is a powerful Media Player that comes packed with unique features like AirPlay Service, Hardware Acceleration, etc.